 Read more about the Johannesburg Zoo.

 Hiking may not be something one would expect in a busy city but Johannesburg does have one of the biggest man-made forests in the world.
-There are several reserves where one can hike in and around Johannesburg like Klipriviersberg Nature Reserve and Modderfontein Nature Reserve, which have natural springs, dams, grassland and hills.
+There are several reserves where one can hike in and around Johannesburg like Klipriviersberg Nature Reserve, Cradle Moon Lakeside Game Lodge and Modderfontein Nature Reserve, which have natural springs, dams, grassland and hills.
 Most of these reserves also have wildlife so you can do some game-viewing while you hike.

 This is a popular picnic and recreation area surrounding a lake.
 You can row boats and feed the ducks.
 There are on-site restaurants and kids' playgrounds too.